SysKitTeam/docs-point/set-up-point-cloud/syskit-point-subscriptions.md

 * [Purchasing Additional Audit Logs Storage](syskit-point-subscriptions.md#purchasing-additional-audit-logs-storage)

 {% hint style="warning" %}
 **Please note!** If you didn't start your free 21-day trial, take a look at the [**Syskit Point trial article**](free-trial.md) for details on getting started.
 At any point during the 21 days of the free trial, you can purchase a Syskit Point Cloud subscription.
-In order to retain your data after your free trial has expired, a Syskit Point subscription needs to be purchased within 21 days of your trial period ending.
+To retain your data after your free trial has expired, a Syskit Point subscription needs to be purchased within 21 days of your trial period ending.
 {% endhint %}

 ## Purchase Your Syskit Point Cloud Subscription